Safeguarding Policy

 • Providing regular briefings and updates at staff meetings to ensure that all staff are kept up to date and regularly reminded of their responsibilities

-• Making sure that all staff, self-employed contractors and volunteers know how to raise concerns about people who are vulnerable or at risk of abuse and neglect
+• Making sure that all staff, self-employed contractors and volunteers know how to raise concerns about customers who are vulnerable or at risk of abuse and neglect

 • Ensuring all staff, self-employed contractors and volunteers have completed the Safeguarding eLearning